LEAWIND/Third-Person-Perspective/README.md

 </div>

+* **Client Side Only** No need to install on server.
+So you can join servers with this mod.
 * **Free Rotation** Freely rotate the view while keeping the player's body stationary.
 * **Free Adjustment of Camera Position**
 	* While holding `Z`, moving the mouse adjusts the camera offset (the player's position on the screen), and the mouse